Strasbourg Cathedral: Ringing Bells

+Clock Bells

 The four bells in the octagon tower are rung on the hour.
 These include an old bell made by Jean Rosier and Cesar Bonbon (1691).
 Another two old bells by Mathieu Edel (1787) ring on the quarter hours.
 An even older bell, by Jean Jacques-Miller (1595), repeats the sounding of the hours one minute later.

 Under the roof of the Klotz tower are the six bells that ring the weekly masses but also the baptisms, marriages and deaths of parishioners.

 Tapestries

-The cathedral has a particularly fine group of fourteen tapestries depicting the life of the Virgin Mary.
+The cathedral has a group of fourteen tapestries depicting the life of the Virgin Mary.
 They were commissioned by Cardinal Richelieu for the Cathedral of Notre Dame de Paris, and were made to accompany a painting there, "The Vow of Louis XIII".
 They were manufactured between 1638 and 1657 in Paris by Pierre Damour.
 They were purchased by the Chapter of Strasbourg Cathedral in 1739, and were an example of the importation of the French style of that period into Alsace.
 They are traditionally hung in the arcades of the nave during Advent.

-Cathedral Art in Strasbourg Museums
+Cathedral art in Strasbourg museums

 The Musée de l'Œuvre Notre-Dame, or Museum of the Work of Notre-Dame, is located in a medieval and Renaissance building not far from the cathedral, and displays a collection of some of the most delicate original works of sculpture and art from Cathedral, moved there to protect them from environmental damage.
 These include some of the original statues from the portals and façade dating from the 13th century, including the statues of "The Church" and "The Synagogue" from the portal of the south transept.
 The statue of the "Synagogue" is blindfolded, since Jews did not recognise the divinity of Christ.
 It also preserves the earliest plans of the cathedral, as well as paintings and tapestries and other objects.

 Other objects and works from the cathedral, including the mechanism of the original astronomical clock, are found in the Musée des arts décoratifs de Strasbourg.